rcolistete/MicroPython_MLX90615_driver/README.md

 > Factory calibrated in wide temperature range: -20 to 85°C for sensor temperature and -40 to 115°C for object temperature.

-, e. g., human skin (0.95 <= e <= 0.98)

 ### 2) MicroPython driver definitions

-These MicroPython driver for MLX90615 is optimised for low memory usage :
+These MicroPython drivers for MLX90615 are optimised for low memory usage :
-- by using and returning integer values as possible, as float values allocate more RAM;
+- by using and returning integer values as possible, as float values would allocate more RAM;
 - documentation is outside the code;
+- the 'no-errors' version has no error checking for reading the sensor, nor error messages;
+- the 'simple' version has just the most important functions.

 | Constants | Description |
 | -------- | ----------- |